Frequently Asked Questions

 What if my school's semester starts before Labor Day weekend?

-School administrators, band directors, parents, and students realize the rewarding educational value of performing with a summer program; experience and education that can be applied to their current school career.
-Because of this and with good communication between all parties, allowances have invariably been made.
+School administrators, band directors, parents, and students realize the rewarding educational value of performing with a summer program: experience and education that can be applied to their current school career.
+Because this is true, with good communication between all parties, allowances have almost always been made.
 Our students miss approximately 3 days of school.

 What do I need to bring?